OpenAI’s DALL-E 2 Converts Text from Humans into Beautiful AI-Generated Art

 If you’ve used Photoshop’s “context-aware fill” feature, you know it’s pretty good for replacing simple objects in a clear background.
 But with DALL-E 2, we can replace such objects with freshly invented images.
 For example, we can ask the tool to replace a picture of a cracked bowl on a kitchen counter with a flower vase.

 DALL-E 2 can even create light, shadow, and angle-based variations of an image.
 It's easy to envision how that could save time for designers and artists.
+Its ability to generate realistic faces could also come in handy.

-However, there's a long way to go before technologies like DALL-E 2 can fully replace human designers.
+However, there's a long way to go before technologies like the DALL-E 2 can fully replace human designers.
 There are several limitations in the current system that make it unfit for universal use.

 DALL-E 2 struggles with many concepts, particularly those involving shadow, light, or object placement.
-For example, when asked to generate images of a red cube atop a blue cube, it can sometimes show the red cube underneath the blue cube.
+For example, when asked to create images of a red cube atop a blue cube, it can sometimes show the red cube underneath the blue cube.
 It also often produces incorrect shadows and fails to make objects with distinct borders.

 It has another fundamental weakness: its identification capabilities can fail from simple mislabeling.